isso-comments/isso/docs/docs/reference/client-config.rst

     Enable or disable the addition of a link to the feed for the comment thread.
 The link will only be valid if the appropriate setting, in ``[rss]`` section, is also enabled server-side.

+data-isso-reply-notifications-default-enabled
+    Set to ``true`` to make the reply notifications checkbox on the postbox be checked by default.
+Otherwise, the user will have to manually opt-in to reply notifications.

+    This setting will have no effect if ``reply-notifications`` are not enabled on the server.

+    Default: ``false``

+    .. versionadded:: 0.13

 Deprecated Client Settings